emirot/blog/blog/content/posts/palindrome_partinioning.md

 # Solution

 1. Get all subset of the string.
-2. Check if a subset is composed of only palindrome
+2. Check if this subset is only composed of palindromes
 3. If so add it to the result

 ```python